Dwight D. Eisenhower: Health issues

-As a consequence of his heart attack Eisenhower developed a left ventricular aneurysm, which caused a mild stroke during a cabinet meeting on November 25, 1957, when Eisenhower suddenly found himself unable to move his right hand, or to speak as the stroke had caused aphasia.
-The president also suffered from Crohn's disease, chronic inflammatory condition of the intestine, which necessitated surgery for a bowel obstruction on June 9, 1956.
+As a consequence of his heart attack, Eisenhower developed a left ventricular aneurysm, which caused a mild stroke during a cabinet meeting on November 25, 1957, when Eisenhower suddenly found himself unable to move his right hand or to speak.
+The president also suffered from Crohn's disease, which necessitated surgery for a bowel obstruction on June 9, 1956.
 To treat the intestinal block, surgeons bypassed about ten inches of his small intestine.
 His scheduled meeting with Indian Prime Minister Jawaharlal Nehru was postponed so he could recover at his farm.
 He was still recovering from this operation during the Suez Crisis.
 Eisenhower's health issues forced him to give up smoking and make some changes to his diet, but he still drank alcohol.
-During a visit to England he complained of dizziness and had to have his blood pressure checked on August 29, 1959; however, before dinner at prime ministerial manor house Chequers on the next day his doctor, General Howard Snyder, recalled that Eisenhower "drank several gin-and-tonics, and one or two gins on the rocks ... three or four wines with the dinner".
+During a visit to England on August 29, 1959, he complained of dizziness and had to have his blood pressure checked; however, his physician, Snyder, recalled that before dinner at the prime minister's manor house Chequers the next day, Eisenhower "drank several gin-and-tonics, and one or two gins on the rocks ... three or four wines with the dinner".

 Eisenhower's health during the last three years of his second term in office was relatively good.
-Eventually, after leaving the White House, he suffered several additional and ultimately crippling heart attacks.
+After leaving the White House, he suffered several additional and ultimately crippling heart attacks.
 A severe heart attack in August 1965 largely ended his participation in public affairs.
 On December 12, 1966, his gallbladder was removed, containing 16 gallstones.
-After Eisenhower's death in 1969 (see below), an autopsy revealed an undiagnosed adrenal pheochromocytoma, a benign adrenalin-secreting tumor that may have made him more vulnerable to heart disease during his presidency.
-Eisenhower suffered seven heart attacks from 1955 until his death.
+After Eisenhower's death in 1969, an autopsy revealed an undiagnosed adrenal pheochromocytoma, a benign adrenalin-secreting tumor that may have made him more vulnerable to heart disease.
+Eisenhower had seven heart attacks from 1955 until his death.